Menu

 Arequipa boasts an easily walkable urban area, with the historical centre surrounding the main square offering a wealth of hotels, restaurants, and shops.
 The city's rural outskirts are home to stunning terraces, historic Spanish mills, grand palaces, and panoramic views of the towering volcanoes.
 This picturesque region can be explored via guided tours or by local taxis.

-Things to Do in and Near Arequipa:
+Things to Do in and around Arequipa, Peru

 • Explore the Historic Centre: Stroll through the UNESCO-listed area with colonial architecture and sites like Santa Catalina Monastery.